The Role of Storytelling in Organisational Change: Why Meaning Matters as Much as the Message

 • from operator to transformation sponsor

-For example, the story “I am the person who solves the hard problems” may have built credibility earlier in their career.
-At senior level, it may create over-functioning, bottlenecks and dependency.
+For example, the story “I am the person who solves the hard problems” may have built credibility earlier in a career.
+At senior level, it may prevent others from stepping up.
+The more useful leadership story might become:

 “My work is not to be the cleverest person in the room.
 It is to create the conditions in which the room becomes more intelligent.”

-That is a different kind of leadership presence.
-It also connects to executive communication under pressure, where clarity, steadiness and timing shape how senior stakeholders interpret a leader’s message.
+That is not just a better story.
+It is a different kind of leadership presence: less centred on personal expertise and more focused on clarity, steadiness and influence.
+It also connects to executive communication under pressure, where timing, tone and judgement shape how senior stakeholders interpret a leader’s message.

 Final thought: meaning matters as much as the message